Annalouu/an-engineswap/README.md

 - Fully Server sync using Onesync state bags
 - Cleaned and optimized and removed all the useless functions.
 - Saves to database.
+- Each zone has its own authorized job
+- You can make it so only bosses of the jobs can engine swap
+- You can add more zones for more mechanic shops

 # Install
 - Installation: